Recursos Técnicos - Boletines de Aplicación

 For cell titration experiments, a range of PC-3 cell concentrations were used up to 36,000 cells/well.
 After 24 hours, reagent was added according to manufacturer’s specifications and read on the Synergy LX using the detection modes described above.

 Results and Discussion

-The Synergy™ LX Multi-Mode Reader provides the most common detection technologies used in biological research including absorbance, fluorescence and luminescence detection.
-Here we demonstrated its utility to quantify DNA in microplates using intrinsic UV detection and a fluorescence assay to extend the dynamic range of measurable concentrations.
+The Synergy™ LX Multi-Mode Reader is a low cost solution for the most common detection technologies used in life science research including absorbance, fluorescence and luminescence detection.
+Here we demonstrated its utility to quantify cellular toxicity using widely used cell viability assays that employ these common detection modes.